 It was January.
 I was in Texas, completely alone and utterly heartbroken.
 And it almost took me under.

 But it’s not January anymore, Brooke.
 It’s September, 9 months later.
 And it’s fall.
 You love fall.
 It’s your favorite.
 People associate it with death and decay, but for me, it’s pumpkins.
 It’s crisp mornings, chunky sweaters and my favorite boots.
-It’s Halloween decorations, and the crunch of leaves under my favorite boots.
+It’s Halloween decorations and the crunch of leaves under my favorite boots.
 It’s snuggled up next to a warm fire with the person I love.
 And it’s Biscuit, sitting on top of a big pile of leaves, his red-orange fur blending in with the autumn colors all around him.

 But my chunky sweaters and favorite boots are still in boxes that I admittedly haven’t had the stomach to unpack one more fucking time.
-And I got rid of most of my decorations because, to be honest, when your packing up all of your shit for the 7th time, they seem like the perfect thing to not have carry up another flight of stairs or cram into a 400-hundred-something square foot space.
+And I got rid of most of my decorations because, to be honest, when you’re packing up all of your shit for the 7th time, they seem like the perfect thing to not have to carry up another flight of stairs or cram into a 400-hundred-something square foot space.
 And the warm fire, well it’s in the house I used to live in with my amazing husband, who is no longer my husband.
 And Biscuit, well, he’s dead.

-So I guess this year, fall is about death, because most of the things I loved last fall don’t exist anymore.
+So I guess this year, fall is about death because most of the things I loved last fall don’t exist anymore.

 Okay, let’s shelf death and heartache for a beat, shall we?
 I wanted to make you laugh, not cry.
 Which I will say is one obvious perk to this weather.
-It’s hard to differentiate tears from rain drops.
+It’s hard to differentiate tears from raindrops.

-Tears and rain drops.
+Tears and raindrops.
 It really is kinda funny in a crazy, can’t really get my head around it way.
 It’s all water, which literally dictates whether life exists or not.
 But it can also take it away in a matter of seconds.
 It can wipe out entire villages, kill tens of thousands of people, and take you under with a force that makes breath seem like it was never an option.